simonmichael/hledger/hledger/hledger.m4.md

 - hledger fields can only be written to, not read.
 They'll be on the left hand side (or in a fields list), with no prefix.
 Eg
   - setting the transaction's description to a value: `description VALUE`
-  - setting the transaction's description to the second CSV field's value  `fields date, description, ...`
+  - setting the transaction's description to the second CSV field's value:\
+    `fields date, description, amount`

 ## `fields` list